-Identifying the critical duration where adaptation to the increased gravitational stress is still reversible might reflect the range where the normal physiological vascular adaptation occurs and the pathological processes start.
+Identifying the critical duration where adaptation to increased gravitational stress is still reversible might reflect the range where normal physiological vascular adaptation occurs and pathological processes start.
 Beyond the point of reversibility one can find responses initiating pathological alterations of the vessel wall (e.g. venous varicosity, phlebosclerosis, etc.).

-Previously, we found evidence for significant functional and structural remodeling in the saphenous vein (SV) from rats tilted 45° head-up in special tube-cages for two weeks in order to model long-term orthostasis (for reviews see Monos et al. 1995, Monos et al. 2003, Monos et al. 2006).
-Different mechanisms of adaptation to the gravitational load in the SV were found which are reflected by an augmented pressure dependent myogenic tone associated with an increased sympathetic component of smooth muscle cell membrane potential [Monos et al. 1989a, Szentiványi et al. 1997], and by an increased sympathetic innervation density [Monos et al. 2001].
-The enhanced tone was accompanied with increased diameter and smooth muscle cell count without significant change in wall thickness [Monos et al. 1991].
-A similar gravitational exposure influenced also the network properties of the saphenous vein.
-The diameter of main branches was increased and stable branching angles were reduced significantly at the popliteal confluence in vivo [Lóránt et al. 2003].
-A significant decrease in density of microvessels in the hind limb oxidative muscles was also recognized [Hudlicka et al. 1995].
-Recently, we found that an endothelin (ET) and platelet-derived growth factor (PDGF) containing vesicular system is selectively suppressed in the endothelium of rat saphenous vein by 2week orthostasis [Raffai et al. 2005].
-The enlarged SV diameter with unchanged wall thickness results in a proportional increase in elastic wall stress at identical pressure levels according to the Laplace-Frank law [Monos et al. 1989a].
-This chronically elevated wall stress is probably one of the key stimuli inducing local vascular adaptation [Liu et al. 2002, Lehoux 2006, Haga et al. 2006, Pries et al. 2005].
+Previously, we found evidence for significant functional and structural remodeling in the saphenous vein (SV) from rats tilted 45° head-up in special tubecages for two weeks in order to model long-term orthostasis (for reviews see Monos et al. 1995, 2003, 2006).
+Different mechanisms of adaptation to the gravitational load in the SV were found which are reflected by an augmented pressure-dependent myogenic tone associated with an increased sympathetic component of smooth muscle cell membrane potential (Monos et al. 1989a, Szentiványi et al. 1997) and by an increased sympathetic innervation density (Monos et al. 2001).
+The enhanced tone was accompanied by increased diameter and smooth muscle cell count without significant change in wall thickness (Monos et al. 1991).
+A similar gravitational exposure also influenced the network properties of the saphenous vein.
+The diameter of main branches was increased and stable branching angles were reduced significantly at the popliteal confluence in vivo (Lóránt et al. 2003).
+A significant decrease in density of microvessels in the hindlimb oxidative muscles was also recognized (Hudlická et al. 1995).
+Recently, we found that an endothelin (ET) and platelet-derived growth factor (PDGF) containing vesicular system is selectively suppressed in the endothelium of rat saphenous vein by two weeks of orthostasis (Raffai et al. 2005).
+The enlarged SV diameter with unchanged wall thickness results in a proportional increase in elastic wall stress at identical pressure levels according to the Laplace-Frank law (Monos et al. 1989a).
+This chronically elevated wall stress is probably one of the key stimuli inducing local vascular adaptation (Liu et al. 2002, Lehoux 2006, Haga et al. 2007, Pries et al. 2005).